Solving the Prisoner’s Dilemma: Strategies for Cooperation and Competition

 Tit for Tat Strategy Can Never Win Individual Matchups

 However, knowledge of start and end rounds impacts the choice.
-Since tit-for-tat is based on future rounds, if the last round is known, it is always advantageous to defect (Rapoport and Dale, 1966).
+Since tit-for-tat is based on future rounds, if the last round is known, it is always advantageous to defect (Rapoport & Dale, 1966).
 Axelrod adds, “such a line of reasoning implies that the game will unravel all the way back to mutual defection on the first move of any sequence of plays that is of known finite length” (Axelrod, 2006).

 Real Life Applications, Considerations, and Complications